-Learners will have the opportunity to develop their knowledge, skills and behaviours through the selection of modules designed to enhance their ability to take on key clinical roles within organisations.
-The clinically focused course integrates generic modules, including Advanced Health Assessment and Clinical Decision Making, and Independent Prescribing (subject to professional regulation), with specialty specific components to meet individual work-based requirements.
-The development of understanding in anatomy and physiology, pathophysiology, pharmacology and advanced health assessment skills, along with associated work-based learning experiences, facilitates effective clinical reasoning and evidence-based decision making within practice.
+You will have the opportunity to develop your knowledge, skills and behaviours through the selection of modules designed to enhance your ability to take on key clinical roles within organisations.
+The clinically focused course integrates core modules, including Advanced Physical Health Assessment, Advanced Clinical Decision Making, and The Reflective Advanced Practitioner, with the opportunity to undertake the independent prescribing route in year two or alternatively, a clinical/research route.
+Within both routes, there is the opportunity to choose a specialty specific module to meet your individual work-based requirements.
+Enhanced understanding of Anatomy and Physiology (through the use of our prosectorium), the development of understanding in anatomy and physiology (enhanced through the use of our prosectorium), pathophysiology, pharmacology and advanced health assessment skills, along with associated work-based learning experiences, facilitates effective clinical reasoning and evidence-based decision making within practice.

 Incorporates the Practice Certificate in Independent Prescribing (for students eligible to undertake independent prescribing qualification).
 Students must complete and pass both to record their prescribing qualifications with their regulatory body.

 - Prescribing: scientific principles and safe practice (20 credits)

 Please note: Students will need to undertake 90 hours of supervised clinical practice relating to prescribing practice over the duration of these modules.

 You will choose a further two option modules from within the School of Nursing and Midwifery or the wider College of Medicine and Dental Sciences in line with your clinical specialist area of practice or role development requirements.

 *These modules are available on a stand-alone basis.

 All students taking the MSc must complete the dissertation module and carry out an independent research project.